Skip to the content

 Green card application process

-Obtaining a green card involves a series of steps that vary depending on the eligibility category under which you are applying.
+The green card application process involves a series of steps that vary depending on the eligibility category under which you are applying.

 Here is a comprehensive overview of the general application process: